 Schematic of FACS-based bacterial display enrichment screening.
 36-residue peptides (orange) from the human peptidome were expressed as fusions to eCPX, with a FLAG tag, on the surface of E. coli.
 Expression was detected using anti-FLAG APC fluorescence.
 Binding to LC3B (grey), which was tetramerized through binding to streptavidin conjugated to phycoerythrin (SA-PE, pink), was detected using PE fluorescence.
 Peptide-expressing cells were sorted based on APC and PE fluorescence and sequenced via NGS.
 Schematic made using BioRender.

-Unique sequences detected through five rounds of enrichment sorting as described in the methods.
+Unique sequences detected (n=through five rounds of enrichment sorting as described in the methods.
 Sort 2 was a negative sort used to eliminate peptides nonspecifically bound to SA-PE and was not sequenced.

 Peptide enrichment profiles across enrichment sorts.
 Black lines show trajectories for a random 0.1% of all peptides that persisted to sort 6.
-Overlaid are the enrichment profiles for the best-enriching peptide (BLM), positive sort controls (FYCO1 and ATG4A), and the worst-enriching peptide that reached sort 6 (EXTL3) colored green, pink, yellow, and blue, respectively.
+Overlaid are the enrichment profiles for the best-enriching peptide (BLM 552-570*), positive controls from the sort (FYCO11277-1312 and ATG4A363-398), and the worst-enriching peptide that reached sort 6 (EXTL3871-906) colored green, pink, yellow, and blue, respectively.

 Cumulative density function plot of the average z-scores across sorts 4, 5, and 6.
-Average z-scores for peptides colored in black, and for peptides from BLM, FYCO1, and ATG4A colored as in panel C, surpass the threshold of 1.70.
+Average z-scores for peptides colored in black, and for peptides from BLM552-570*, FYCO11277-1312, and ATG4A363-398 colored as in panel C, surpass the threshold of 1.70.

-Peptide enrichment profiles for the 427 peptides that passed the z-score threshold (black), with peptides from BLM, FYCO1, and ATF4A in color.
+Peptide enrichment profiles for the 427 peptides that passed the z-score threshold (black), with peptides from BLM552-570*, FYCO11277-1312, and ATG4A363-398 in color.